savchenko/windows10/README.md

 ## Router
-We will be using [pfSense](https://www.pfsense.org/) to setup a router that filters traffic, acts as a VPN client, transparent proxy and optionally IDS.
+We will be using [pfSense](https://www.pfsense.org/) to setup a router that filters traffic, acts as a VPN client and transparent proxy.

 ### Installation
 1. Download [ISO for AMD64](https://www.pfsense.org/download/).